This email might get too long to read in your inbox so click the post title on top to read comfortably in your browser.

 Follow me on Twitter, Facebook and Instagram.
 (Plus my book recommendation Instagram!)

-Forward to your friends if you liked this and to that friend who is always trying to get you to read what they do even if you don’t have the same taste if you didn’t.
+Forward to your friends if you liked this and to that book you’re really never going to finish why pretend if you didn’t.

 Also, write back to me!
 I love to hear from you.